North Carolina Community College System

 The North Carolina Community College System (System Office) is a statewide network of 58 public community colleges.
-The system enrolls over 500,000 students annually.
+The system enrolls nearly 600,000 students annually.
 It also provides the North Carolina Learning Object Repository as a central location to manage, collect, contribute, and share digital learning resources for use in traditional or distance-learning environments.

 History

 In the years following World War II, North Carolina began a rapid shift from an agricultural to an industrial economy.
 With that change came an awareness that a different kind of education was needed in the state.
 People who did not desire a four-year baccalaureate education nevertheless had the need for more than a high-school diploma.

 In 1950, the State Superintendent of Public Instruction authorized a study of the need for a system of tax-supported community colleges.
 The resulting report, by Dr. Allan S. Hurlburt, was published in 1952.
 It proposed a plan for development of state supported community colleges.
 In 1957, the North Carolina General Assembly adopted the first Community College Act and provided funding for community colleges.

 The same (1957) General Assembly also provided funding to initiate a statewide system of industrial education centers, to train adults and selected high-school students in skills needed by industry.
 By 1961, the five public junior colleges were emphasizing arts and sciences, and seven industrial education centers were focusing on technical and vocational education.

 In 1961, North Carolina Governor Terry Sanford appointed a Governor's Commission on Education Beyond the High School with Irving E. Carlyle as its chairman.
 Commonly referred to as the "Carlyle Commission", the body produced a set of proposals in August 1962 aimed at increasing college enrollment in North Carolina.
 One of its recommendations was the consolidation of the state's "public junior colleges" and "industrial education centers" under a single system of community colleges.
 In May 1963, the General Assembly responded by creating a Department of Community Colleges under the State Board of Education.